vince-aflo/COSC361-DATA-STRUCTURE-AND-ALGORITHM/singly linkedlist/src/com/company/README.md

     -linkedlist
     -main

-Kindly set all the above class and run the program from the main class
+Kindly set the above as different classes and run the program from the main class